Do NOT skip this step. Let's learn something new that you can use in your ecommerce business right away.👍

 The best way to look at it would be: if someone else was running your business and was asking you to search for it using keywords, what would they be?
 Would they be the same as yours?
 Are yours too simple or too complicated?

 Again, Google is your friend.
-Search they keywords but this pay attention as to what businesses are actually at the top of the results page.
+Search the keywords but pay attention as to what businesses are actually at the top of the results page.
 Are they the type of competition that would be expecting to see or are they competing in other markets?
 It’s also worth noting that if your main keywords are competing against other major established brands, it’s going to be a lot more difficult to rank.

 Keyword research doesn’t stop here though.
 Once you’ve identified at least 5 keywords that you want to be ranked on search engines for, it is going to take a bit of time for them to associate them with your business.
 Over time, your keywords will most likely change due to changes in the market environment or maybe you want your store to head in another direction.